DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * ABI changes are planned for adding four new flow types.
 This impacts RTE_ETH_FLOW_MAX.
 The release 2.2 does not contain these ABI changes, but release 2.3 will. [postponed]

+* ABI change is planned for the rte_mempool structure to allow mempool cache support to be dynamic depending on the mempool being created needing cache support.
+Saves about 1.5M of memory per rte_mempool structure by removing the per lcore cache memory.
+Change will occur in DPDK 16.07 release and will skip the define RTE_NEXT_ABI in DPDK 16.04 release.
+The code affected is app/test/test_mempool.c and librte_mempool/rte_mempool.[ch].
+  The rte_mempool.local_cache will be converted from an array to a pointer to allow for dynamic allocation of the per lcore cache memory.